 Western religion dominates one-half of the world’s population.
 You know them as the Abrahamic traditions of Judaism, Christianity, and Islam.
 This group defines them as philosophical attributes, physical talents, or theological links.

 Christianity has the most followers, so its beliefs dominate the cultural narrative.
 That means their interpretations of these gifts are the most common.
 So, we’ll start there with our investigation.
-Christianity teaches that you begin to develop these gifts when you become a believer.
+Christianity teaches these gifts develop when you become a believer.
 In essence, these gifts are dormant until the supernatural power of the church opens them.

 In other words, these gifts are given for the use and benefit of the entire church.
 This last aspect is a common theme for the Abrahamic religions.
-All three use these spiritual aspects to strengthen their dominance in the life of the individual and the culture.
+All three use these spiritual aspects to strengthen their dominance.
 They do not see them as tools for consciousness development.

 Christian Spiritual Gifts and Abilities

-The Christian list for these theological links comes from five primary texts within the current canon of New Testament books.
+The Christian list for these gifts comes from five primary texts of the canon of New Testament books.

-Romans 12 verses 6-8 talks about eight traits ranging from practical skills and virtues to the supernatural.
+Romans 12 verses 6-8 lists eight traits, from practical skills to the supernatural.
 These eight elements are prophecy, serving, teaching, exhortation, giving, leadership, and mercy.

 1 Corinthians 12 verses 28–30.
-These verses define spiritual gifts and abilities as offices or job descriptions of the skills of the gifted.
+These verses define spiritual gifts and abilities as offices or job descriptions.
 It lists the offices or ranking of spiritual people.
 The highest office is the apostle, then prophet, and teacher.
 The skills include performing miracles and healing.
 Beginning-level skills include being kind and helpful, organizing, and speaking unknown languages.

-Ephesians 4 verse 11 is another list of the job descriptions within the Christian hierarchy.
+Ephesians 4 verse 11 offers another list of job descriptions.
 It lists the apostle, prophet, evangelist, pastor, and teacher.

 1 Peter 4 verse 11 talks about not questioning the validity of those who claim to speak in the name of God.
 In other words, trust the direction of the priest or pastor.